melanieclarke/asdf/docs/asdf/config.rst

 default_array_save_base
 -----------------------

+..
+   This explanation is confusing - I think it intends to say that the view will be treated as independent from the base array if False?
+   And if True, the view is just a reference into the base array?
+Is that true even if the full base array is not separately referenced within the tree?

 Controls the default behavior asdf will follow when saving an array view.
 If ``True`` (the default) the base array for the view will be saved in an ASDF